MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/ocr.md

 The default engine of all OCR actions in Power Automate is the Windows OCR engine.
 To extract any text using the Windows OCR engine, you need to install the appropriate languages pack for the language you want to extract.

-If the appropriate language pack hasn't been installed, Power Automate will throw a related error prompting you to install it.
+If the appropriate language pack hasn't been installed, Power Automate will throw an error prompting you to install it.
 You can find more information regarding downloading and installing language packs in [Language packs for Windows](https://support.microsoft.com/windows/language-packs-for-windows-a5094319-a92d-18de-5b53-1cfc697cfca8).

 After installing the appropriate language pack, extend the **OCR engine settings** of the OCR action and select the desired language.
-The Windows OCR engine supports 25 languages: Chinese (Simplified and Traditional), Czech, Danish, Dutch, English, Finnish, French, German, Greek, Hungarian, Italian, Japanese, Korean, Norwegian, Polish, Portuguese, Romanian, Russian, Serbian (Cyrillic and Latin), Slovan, Spanish, Swedish, and Turkish.
+The Windows OCR engine supports 25 languages: Chinese (Simplified and Traditional), Czech, Danish, Dutch, English, Finnish, French, German, Greek, Hungarian, Italian, Japanese, Korean, Norwegian, Polish, Portuguese, Romanian, Russian, Serbian (Cyrillic and Latin), Slovak, Spanish, Swedish, and Turkish.

 ## OCR actions